PepeuFBV/Cache-Eviction/README.md

 ## About the Hash Tables

-The implemented Hash Tables use the simple division hash function, and the collision resolution is done through the usage of a linked list.
-The hash table in the cache has a fixed size of 20 elements, and the hash table in the database has a starting size of 127 elements, but it can grow dynamically, if turned on in the a `Service` class method.
-The growth is through the finding of the next prime number before the new size desired.
+The implemented HashTables use the simple division hash function, and the collision resolution in the cache is done through linear probing.
+The hash table in the cache has a fixed size of 20 elements, and the hash table in the database has a starting size of 7 elements, but it can grow dynamically if turned on in a HashTable class method (on by default).
+The growth is through finding the next prime number before the new size desired, old size * 2 + 1; and rehashing all the elements to the new table.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.